Sheryl Dawson: Netball career

 Dawson represented Western Bay of Plenty and South Waikato as a player.
 She then moved on to coach school netball teams from 1975 to 1997, and act as an administrator in the Bay of Plenty region, from 1975 to 1986.
 In 1987 she returned to Otumoetai College, this time as a member of staff, becoming associate principal before leaving in 1997.

 In 1989, Dawson was appointed to the Netball New Zealand board and acted as its delegate to the International Netball Federation from 1990 to 1998, which included a period as chair of the International Rules Rewrite committee.
 She was in charge of the organizing committee for the 1999 World Netball Championships, which were held in Christchurch, New Zealand.
 During that event she was appointed as president of the international federation, a position she held for four years.

-In 2002 Dawson was appointed to assist with business development for the Waikato Bay of Plenty Magic, a team that had been founded in 1999 as a result of the merger of the Waikato Wildcats and the Bay of Plenty Magic.
-She rose to the role of CEO of the Magic, overseeing the team's victory in the ANZ Championship in 2012.
+In 2002 Dawson was appointed to assist with business development for the Waikato Bay of Plenty Magic.
+She rose to the role of CEO of the Magic, overseeing the team's victory in the 2012 ANZ Championship season.
 However, in the same year she was not appointed to the CEO position of the newly restructured Netball Waikato Bay of Plenty Zone, for which she had to reapply, a decision of some controversy that led to the resignation of two board members.
 Dawson then returned to coaching.